nsabiyera/Oak/Readme.md

 - MIT License
 - Available via Nuget (install-package oak or install-package oak-edge)
 - Continous testing provided by [NSpec](http://nspec.org) and [SpecWatchr](http://nspec.org/continuoustesting) (install-package nspec and install-package specwatchr)

+Here is a NSpec test for one of the sample apps:

     class describe_AccountController : _borrowed_games
     {
         AccountController controller;